DataFire/Integrations/integrations/generated/slack/README.md

 #### Input
 * input `object`
-  * profile `string`: Collection of key:value pairs presented as a URL-encoded JSON hash.
   * token `string`: Authentication token.
 Requires scope: `users.profile:write`
+  * name `string`: Name of a single key to set.
+Usable only if `profile` is not passed.
+  * profile `string`: Collection of key:value pairs presented as a URL-encoded JSON hash.
+At most 50 fields may be set.
+Each field name is limited to 255 characters.
   * user `string`: ID of user to change.
 This argument may only be specified by team admins on paid teams.
   * value `string`: Value to set a single key to.
-Usable only if `profile` is not passed.
-  * name `string`: Name of a single key to set.
 Usable only if `profile` is not passed.

 #### Output
 * output `object`: Schema for successful response from users.profile.set method